 In December 2015, 18 properties along Greenside and Ribblesdale Road were reported to have flooded during two major storm events, via a combination of the River Ribble, Boyce’s Brook and Duddel Brook.

 On 9th February 2020, it is estimated that 24 properties along Greenside and Ribblesdale Road flooded from the River Ribble, Boyce’s Brook and Duddel Brook.
 The recorded rainfall and extreme height that the River Ribble eventually reached were not forecast in the lead-up to the event.
-Consequently, there was insufficient time to install the temporary defence deployment plan (TDDP) that was in existence at the time.
+Consequently, there was insufficient time to install the existing temporary defence deployment plan (TDDP).

 On 6th October 2023, 1 property on Ribblesdale Road flooded from surface water occurring when a culvert beneath the Ribchester Social Club surcharged as a result of high levels with Boyce’s Brook.
 Although there was only a singular incident of internal property flooding, considerable highway flooding occurred both along Ribblesdale Road and Blackburn Road adjacent to the Ribchester Arms Pub.